The Old Fort

 Learn more about the history and current projects in a video produced in 2016:

-The Old Fort’s campus Farm Stand runs weekly starting on July 17th through mid-October.
+The Old Fort’s campus Farm Stand runs monthly through the winter with stands scheduled for November 13th and December 11th.
 We set up outside the Student Union from 12:30 p.m. to 3:30 p.m., and accept SNAP and Double Up Food Bucks.

 Lastly, you can also get Old Fort vegetables and meat from the Country Store, located at the Old Fort at 18683 Highway 140.
 It’s open from dawn to dusk and restocked frequently – until the snow piles high!